 Aronofsky went against form.
 He decided not to market his new movie as a dark indie, but instead as a sweeping, CGI-heavy epic, which was a little upsetting.
 The latter approach appeals to conservative audiences, which can’t be Aronofsky’s fan base.
 After years of loyal support from us, the indie world snobs who fell in love with masterpieces like Requiem For A Dream, The Wrestler, and Black Swan, it was jolting to see him pander to Christian Hollywood.

 But maybe it wasn’t pandering.
-Branding Noah as a Christian epic brought audiences to who were surprised to see that, from the opening credits, Noah is — thank god — an Aronofsky movie.
+Branding Noah as a Christian epic brought audiences who were surprised to see that, from the opening credits, Noah is — thank god — is an Aronofsky movie.

-The opening sequences show a fish evolving into an ape.
+The opening sequence shows a fish evolving into an ape.
 Russell Crowe plays a deeply flawed, brutally human, vegetarian Noah, a character who proves to embody the angry, obstinate, and ultimately self-destructive believer with uncompromising, violent faith.
 His performance is matched by Jennifer Connelly, his wife.

 The film may be one of Aronofsky’s best, so long as you view it and its source material as a titanic fable.
 If you’re looking for an exact rendition of the Bible story, you’re going to be disappointed and probably angered.

 Aronofsky knew his film would cause some heat.
 Good art is meant to provoke, not instruct, but try telling that to Rick Warren and the rest of the Bible brigade.
 To be safe, he added a disclaimer at the end of the theatrical trailer after vocal Christians expressed early outrage.